 - Soften cream cheese and melt butter in microwave.

 - Grind natural sweetener blend in coffee grinder or magic bullet.

 - Beat cream cheese and pumpkin until smooth and without lumps.

 - Add eggs, vanilla extract, and melted butter, and beat until incorporated.

-- Next, add erythritol, stevia, cinnamon, nutmeg, and ginger, and mix just until smooth.
+- Next, add natural sweetener blend, cinnamon, nutmeg, and ginger, and mix just until smooth.

 - Rap the pan down on counter top a couple times to get out air bubbles.